 A HBC reader has provided us a portrait from a family albumn as they are trying to figure out just who the family depicted are.
 HBC dates the image to the 1890s, probably the late 1890s--but that is only an estimate.
 The boys' clothing suggests that they are an urban family, perhaps a relatively recent immigrant family.
 One boy wears a sailor suit and the other what looks to be a double-breasted suit.
 The HBC reader would appreciate any insights as to the date of the image.

-This looks to us like a large family reunion.
+The group here looks to us like a large family reunion (figure 2).
 It looks like everyone has gathered at the home of the family patriarch.
 The family is unidentified and there is no notation on the portrait.
-It is a fairly rare image as photography at the time was still mostly studio work.
+It is a fairly rare image as photography at the time was still mostly studio work, although we begin to see more outdoor images like the one here.
 We can tell by the clothing that the portrait was taken in the 1890s.
 The women's baloon sleeves are a unique feature of 1890s dresses.
 It is a large format cabinet card (7-3/4 x 9-3/4 in) with the whole family in front of the subsantial, emaculately kept wood plank family home with a white picket fence.
 It looks to be a middle-class family in comfortable circumstances.
 There is no indication where the family lived, but the conifers in the front yard suggest the Pacific northwest to us.
 As so many family members are involved we have a wonderful roughly dated exposition as to how men, women, and children of all ages dressed.
 The boys were knee pants suits.
 One boy has an Eton collar an another wears a sailor suit.
 The girls wear dresses.
-One child wearing a white dress looks rather like a boy, but some girls at the time has short hair all the children wear black long stockings.
+One child wearing a white dress looks rather like a boy, but some girls at the time has short hair.
+All the children wear black long stockings.

 Unfortunalely we have no information about this unidentified American family.
 It is also undated, but we would guess was taken in the 1890s.
 The portrait has a white border which might help date it.
 We do not know who the children are, but surely they are a sister and two brothers.
 They all look to be wearing very frilly white smocks.
 Usually smocks were a more utilitarian garment.
 Perhaps the garments are better described as summer frocks.
 The older boy looks a bit old to still be wearing frocks.
 Many mothers at the time liked to address the children in identical outfits.
 They are dressed alike except that the older chilren wear black long stockings and the younger boy short white socks.